Aberdare Boys’ County Grammar School

 1914 might apply.

-On the largest version of the archive photograph, (1024 × 779 pixels), it would appear that the man of the left is a coalminer with a genuine coal–blackened face.
+It would appear that the man of the left is a coalminer with a genuine coal–blackened face.
+The women

 Here’s the back of another postcard which doesn’t show the school but

 For many years mail from Aberdare was franked as "Aberdare".
 Since then the mark has changed more than once.